Yash-Singh1/eslint-plugin-userscripts/docs/rules/no-invalid-grant.md

 > ✅ The "extends": "plugin:userscripts/recommended" property in a configuration
 > file enables this rule.

-The `no-invalid-grant` rule verifies that the argument passed to @grant is valid.
+The `no-invalid-grant` rule verifies that the argument passed to `@grant` is valid.

 ## Why?

-So as to avoid typos that might result in "GM_* is not defined" errors.
+So as to avoid typos that might result in `GM_* is not defined` errors.

 ## Examples